AkshitaTomar1/HelmetDetection/README.md

 # 🛡️ Helmet Detection Project

 ## 🚀 Project Overview
 This project focuses on detecting whether riders are wearing helmets using deep learning and computer vision.
-A Faster R-CNN model with a ResNet-50 FPN backbone is trained and deployed using Streamlit for an interactive web application.

 ## 📂 Project Structure
 - **Helmet_Detection_notebook.ipynb**: Jupyter Notebook for model training, evaluation, and experimentation.